GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 export CLIENT_RESOURCES_REQUESTS_MEMORY=150Mi
 ```

-You can also choose to define the storage capacity of your server; this is 10Gi by default.
+You can also choose to define the storage capacity of your server; by default, this is 10Gi.
 ```shell
 export SERVER_STORAGE=10Gi
 ```